tsnellgrove/dark_castle3/doc/to_do.md

 	- princess 'poise' & 'moxie'
 	- valor; caprecious and messy sort of valor - sort of show up three sheets to the wind but ready to save the day
 	- create all_lst, item_lst, and mach_lst methods for creature class
+	- how should creature be passed to Conditions & Results?

 *** LEGACY ***